-All clubs in AOPA's Flying Club Network should strive to be a good neighbor both to other organizations at the airport and to the broader community.
+All clubs in the Flying Club Network should strive to be good neighbors both to other organizations at the airport and to the broader community.
 Clubs should work to cultivate strong relationships with flight schools, FBOs, and airport authorities, and never offer, or advertise, any type of service that might present unfair competition to commercial operators.
 Social events represent a good way to bring members, friends of the club, families, and interested prospective members together.
-Through outreach and conduct, AOPA Network Clubs should work to cultivate an atmosphere of community and general aviation awareness.
+Through outreach and conduct, Network Clubs should work to cultivate an atmosphere of community and general aviation awareness.

 - Clubs are in a unique position to serve as ambassadors for general aviation, and it is good practice to take advantage of this opportunity by reaching out to the community and involving it in the wonder of flying.
-This can be achieved by hosting events open to the public at the airport, or by creating educational experiences for community groups such as Boy Scouts, 4H clubs, etc. Remember to fully involve your Airport Operator with all such events. - It is recommended that clubs actively work to forge strong relationships with all airport stakeholders, including airport management, other tenants and commercial operators.
-This can be accomplished through open communications, and by inviting other parties at the airport to club events.
+This can be achieved by hosting events open to the public at the airport, or by creating educational experiences for community groups such as Boy Scouts, 4H clubs, etc. Remember to fully involve your Airport Operator with all such events. - It is recommended that clubs actively work to forge strong relationships with all airport patrons, including airport management, other tenants and commercial operators.
+This can be accomplished through open communications, and by inviting other parties at the airport to club events. - In the spirit of fairness as well as lawfulness, clubs should adhere to FAA rules prohibiting "holding out," or advertising services, particularly flight training services, to the public.
+Because clubs are not obligated to meet the minimum standards imposed on commercial operations, it places flight schools and FBOs at an unfair disadvantage when flying clubs (non-profit or not-for profit operations) begin to compete for customers.
+Flying clubs that openly advertise flight training or solicit for membership based on the promise of learning to fly, are not eligible to join or remain in the Flying Club Network.

-- In the spirit of fairness as well as lawfulness, clubs should adhere to FAA rules prohibiting "holding out," or advertising services, particularly flight training services, to the public.
-Because clubs are not required to meet the minimum standards imposed on commercial operations, it places flight schools and FBOs at an unfair disadvantage when flying clubs (nonprofit or not-for profit operations) begin to compete for their customers. - While it is acceptable for flying club members to receive training in a club aircraft (in the same way they could in their own), it is a best practice for clubs to neither provide flight instruction nor facilitate financial transactions between instructors and club members.
+- If operating from airports with flight schools, we strongly advise flying clubs not to accept student-pilots as members. - While it is acceptable for flying club members to receive training in a club aircraft (in the same way they could in their own), it is a best practice for clubs to neither provide flight instruction nor facilitate financial transactions between instructors and club members.
 Instead, these transactions should be between the member receiving training and the flight instructor that the member has chosen, and so should not go through the club's financial system.